kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 #### Story 1

-As an application owner, I would like traffic to cluster DNS servers to always prefer local endpoints to reduce latency in my application.

-#### Story 2

-As a platform owner, I want to create a Service that always directs traffic to a logging daemon on the same node.
+As a platform owner, I want to create a Service that always directs traffic to a logging daemon or metrics agent on the same node.
-Traffic should never bounce to a daemon on another node.
+Traffic should never bounce to a daemon on another node since the logs would then report an incorrect log source.

 ### Risks and Mitigations